mvanthoor/rustic-book/src/search/ordering/reason.md

 <img src="../../positions/position_1.png" width=400 />

 There are a lot of possible moves to be played.
-The rook and the queen have 22 moves together, and we're not even counting the king, the kinght, and the pawns.
+The rook and the queen have 22 moves together, and we're not even counting the king, the knight, and the pawns.
 You may ask yourself: Which moves should I consider _first_?
 That is a perfectly valid question, because moves are not of equal value.
 For example: